-Zealand International Film Festival is over in Auckland, Wellington and
+Zealand International Film Festival is over in the big cities and it is now

 programme for each centre is available online at the Festival website: